frederic-perez/AmE-dictionary/data/idioms.md

 __dodge a bullet__ :two: To narrowly avoid something or some situation that turns out to be undesirable, disastrous, dangerous, or otherwise harmful.
 __doesn’t hold water__ Not true or not reasonable.
 __dog and pony show__ a presentation which designed to impress an audience but has no real content.
+__dog day afternoon__ An afternoon in the part of the summer often thought to be hottest, usually considered to be July 3 to August 11.
+As such, it is often related to feelings of lethargy.
+In ancient times, people associated the heat during this period with the concurrent rising of Sirius, nicknamed “the dog star.” _As a kid, I loved lounging in the swimming pool on dog day afternoons._
 __dog-and-pony show__ :two::hammer: (dog and pony show)
 __dog-eat-dog__ _adj_ :three: A very competitive situation in which people will do anything to survive and be successful, even if it harms other people. _It is not dog-eat-dog here._
 __doggone__ A mild substitution for “goddamn” or “damn.” _I have so much doggone homework tonight, ugh._ _I can’t believe we lost that doggone game._